townsean/pokemon-color-picker/README.md

 I was recently reminded of the existence of [PokéAPI](https://pokeapi.co/).
 While poking around in the docs, I noticed an [endpoint for retrieving Pokémon colors](https://pokeapi.co/docs/v2#pokemon-colors).
 Then, I got to thinking it would be a neat idea to combine that endpoint with a color wheel for selecting random Pokémon based off their colors.

 The main users for this application are my children.
-Building the application with them will be a nice medium for demostrating a type of project you can work on with programming.
+Building the application with them will be a nice medium for demonstrating a type of project you can work on with programming.

 ## Project Setup